Line Dance History Australia

 In the July/August 1996 edition of Country Goss', Trevor Smith from Western Australia recalled in great detail, Australia's early line dance origins of which he was a central part of.
 He also very kindly donated to Country Goss' at the time, a fabulous piece of line dance history, Australia’s first ever Line Dance Manual titled BOOTSCOOT by Maxcy Moon.

 Whilst the manual explained all of the terminology and step descriptions for the dance routines, it did not reference the choreographer or specifically match any songs to the dances, so the Paddington Green Instructors would have had to refer back to Geoff Perkins for the music or use their own initiative.
-However, from notes scribbled across various pages and with a little more research, we now know at least 10 of their music selections at the time.
+However, from notes scribbled across various pages and with a little more research, we now know at least 10 of the 17 music selections at the time.
 They are:

-San Antonio Stroll: San Antonio Stroll by Tanya Tucker,
+San Antonio Stroll

 Further notes scribbled on the inside jacket suggest more dances were in the pipeline from the USA.
 These included Tush Push, Butt Stop, Elvira, Flying Aces, Reggae Cowboy, Circle Jerk, Roll Back The Rug, and Tumbleweed.
 Several of these would go on to become all-time classics.